rasor/rasor.github.io/content/2018/VueStorefront.md

 It is a PWA frontend to the Magento webshop.

 I think I'll give it a testdrive.
-I am attending a online marketing seminar and workshop presented by [Thomas Zacchi (@tzacchi)](https://twitter.com/tzacchi) from [intoto digital](https://www.intoto.dk/), so it I could use a modern webshop to play with.
+I am attending a online marketing seminar and workshop presented by [Thomas Zacchi (@tzacchi)](https://twitter.com/tzacchi) from [intoto digital](https://www.intoto.dk/), so I could use a modern webshop to play with.

 ## Initial thoughts about installation